cultureamp/ecr-scan-results-buildkite-plugin/README.md

 Buildkite plugin to retrieve ECR scan results from AWS's ECR image scanning service.
-By default the plugin will cause the step to fail if there are critical or high vulnerabilities reported, but there are configurable thresholds on this behaviour.
+By default the plugin will cause the step to fail if there are critical or high vulnerabilities reported.
+Specific vulnerabilities can be ignored via [a configuration file][ignore-findings], and there are configurable thresholds on absolute numbers of allowed critical and high vulnerabilities.

-> ℹ️ **TIP**: if you want the build to continue when vulnerabilities are found, be
-> sure to supply values for `max-criticals` and `max-highs` parameters.
-If these
-> are set to high values your build will never fail, but details will be
-> supplied in the annotation.
+> [!WARNING]
+> This plugin will only fail the build if the thresholds are exceeded.
+Failing
+> to read configuration or to download scan results are not considered blocking
+> failures.
 >
-> If a finding is irrelevant, or you're waiting on an upstream fix, use an
-> "ignore" configuration file instead: see the [ignore
+> When configuring the plugin, check the plugin output to ensure that scan
+> results are being downloaded as expected.
-> findings](./docs/ignore-findings.md) documentation.
+>
+> If blocking on configuration or retrieval failures is desired for use case,
+> consider submitting a PR to allow this to be configured.

 ## Rendering